 - February 14, 2014: Applications are due to RCP by 4:30 pm.

 - March 2014: RCP notifies the community selected for the 2014–2015 partnership.

 - Download the RCP Request for Proposals packet (PDF)

 - Ask for our assistance in completing your application.
-Simply contact RCP program director Mike Greco at 612-625-7501 or email@example.com to discuss your interest in applying.
+Simply contact RCP program manager Mike Greco at 612-625-7501 or firstname.lastname@example.org to discuss your interest in applying.